 This will be achieved through: collecting input from a broad stakeholder group – incl.
 MEPs, National Parliaments, regional and local energy agencies, scientific community and business stakeholders – for narrative building which can support policy implementation in the respective country and sector context.

 The project is structuring and analyzing the input by a group of experienced experts in the project team, supported by selected external experts and a focus group from the various stakeholder groups.

 Finally, EEW4 will develop and test new narratives and provide policy recommendations.
 This will be achieved through: writing ten case studies, in which the interaction between the implementation of policy instruments and supportive narratives is shown in different country and sector contexts.
 The project will test these case studies with a variety of stakeholders and based on their feedback develop a collection of successful narratives.

-Energy Cities is leading the work package “Activation and consultation of networks”.
+Energy Cities is deeply involved in the work package “Network activation and policy action”.
 In order to keep the dialogue with a few more engaged local political key players running, we will: